 In Zimbabwe Rhodesia and Britain, preparations are underway for the administration of Zimbabwe Rhodesia during the transitional period before fresh elections.

-In Zimbabwe Rhodesia and Britain, preparations are underway for the administration of Zimbabwe Rhodesia during the transitional period before fresh elections.
+Background: In Zimbabwe Rhodesia and Britain, preparations are underway for the administration of Zimbabwe Rhodesia during the transitional period before fresh elections.
 Following the attainment of a peace agreement last Friday (7 December), Lord Soames has been named as the new British Governor for the transitional period and British troops have begun preparations to travel to Zimbabwe Rhodesia to monitor the cease-fire.

 SYNOPSIS: Government House in Salisbury is at present occupied by the President of Zimbabwe Rhodesia, Josiah Zion Gumede, but from this week (10 December) it will become the residence of the new British Governor, Lord Soames.
 The house was originally guilt in 1910 and used on several occasions for royal visits.